 New Zealand Police check

-You should obtain a New Zealand criminal conviction history for each visa applicant aged 18 or older when they came to Australia.
-Tick the box a step 3 of the form – ‘Full record of convictions’ to request your full record.
+Request a New Zealand criminal conviction history for each visa applicant aged 18 or older when they came to Australia.
+Tick the box at step 3 of the form – ‘Full record of convictions’ to request your full record.
 There is no fee, it remains valid for 12 months, and takes 1-3 months to be processed.

 Australian National Police Check

-You should request an Australian National Police Check for each visa applicant who is aged 16 or older.
-You do not need to provide your finger prints.
+Request an Australian National Police Check for each visa applicant, aged 16 or older, who has resided in Australia more than 12 months within the last 10 years.
+You do not need to provide finger prints.
 The fee is $42, and it usually takes 15 working days to be processed.
 When completing the form, in:

 - Section 1: Type of check required – tick the box Name Check Only

-It is highly likely that you will be required to declare all criminal convictions, including historical or minor sentences, on your visa application.
+All criminal convictions must be declared in the visa application, including historical or minor sentences.
 There is no “clean slate” when applying for a visa or citizenship.

 Failure to declare convictions will see your application declined.
 You will also fail the character requirements if you have been sentenced to 12 months or more in prison, including historical offending or multiple short sentences totalling more than 12 months.
 A suspended sentence, ie no jail time was served, is still a prison sentence.

 The primary applicant can include their partner and dependent children on the visa application.
-The Visa Application Charges (VAC) for the new visa are:
+The Visa Application Charges (VAC) are: